Scotland’s Landscape Alliance (SLA) was established in April 2019 and is currently engaging over 60 organisations and individuals in its work.

 Our vision is a Scotland where the benefits of landscape are recognised and strengthened to support delivery of Scotland’s National Outcomes, the UN Sustainable Development Goals and the principles of the European Landscape Convention.

-Scotland’s Landscape Alliance will publish a recommendations report to assist in the realisation of the outcomes from the ‘Landscape for Scotland Debate’ following the publication of the LIS vision ‘Landscape for Scotland’ with the aim of enhancing the role of landscapes in delivering a wide range of economic, social and environmental benefits.
+Following the outcomes of the ‘Landscape for Scotland Debate’ and the publication of the LIS vision ‘Landscape for Scotlandour’ Scotland’s Landscape Alliance published recommendations in our high level statement Landscape and Place for Success(Read here) derived from the outputs of three time limited working groups with the aim of enhancing the role of landscapes in delivering a wide range of economic, social and environmental benefits and to:

-- Increase Scotland’s resilience to climate change and associated environmental challenges.
+- Increase Scotland’s resilience to climate change and associated environmental challenges (Read here)

-- Improve the health and wellbeing of people in Scotland and reduce health inequalities.
+- Improve the health and wellbeing of people in Scotland and reduce health inequalities (Read here)

-- Support integrated land uses and deliver inclusive growth in Scotland’s economy.
+- Support integrated land uses and deliver inclusive growth in Scotland’s economy (Read here)

 - Increase understanding and heighten awareness amongst politicians and the public of the value of and challenges facing Scotland’s landscape.